 Matt also discusses the Grams/Square Meter measurments to help spot issues with many textiles.
 This test also helps standardize your product to ensure all goods have the same consistancy.

-The blog also features a great interview with dispute resolution expert: Jamon Yerger of Southern Perspectives Shenzhen.
+The blog also features a great interview with dispute resolution expert: Jamon Yerger.
 The interview covers common issues (culutral or otherwise) that you will find while doing business in China.

 Basically the title of this post says it all.
 You need to be sure that your product is shipping in ideal conditions especially if the product is sensitive to humidity.